flexera-public/rsc/README.md

 for each API client in their directory.

 The Makefile takes care of running `go generate` prior to building `rsc`.

-### Contributing

-PRs are always welcome, use github issues to report problems.

 #### Adding Support to a New RightScale API - or any Praxis application